-Following my post on embracing DevOps practices in PowerShell automation, I decided to share a sample PowerShell module project with CI/CD pipeline that would put theory in practice.
-Here I will go through the same topics and describe step-by-step the whole build process.
+Following my post on embracing DevOps practices in PowerShell automation, I decided to share a sample PowerShell module project with a CI/CD pipeline that would put the theory into practice.
+Here, I will discuss the same topics and describe the whole build process step-by-step.

 Note.
 For the best experience, I suggest opening this article and the source code side by side so that you can easily follow the references to specific project parts.